Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-The retrieval effectiveness of quantisation is strongly influenced by both the choice of codebook and the positioning of quantisation thresholds \cite{Moran13a,Kong12a,Kong12b}.
-An effective encoding scheme must preserve the relative distances between data-points in the input space when mapped to binary hashcodes.
-For instance, data-points that are far apart in the original feature space should also be distant in Hamming space, while nearby data-points should be assigned similar codes.
-Ideally, the encoding of thresholded regions should yield a smooth, monotonic increase in Hamming distance as the original-space distance grows.
-Threshold placement is equally critical: a poorly positioned threshold that bisects a region dense in true nearest neighbours will scatter related data-points across different regions, inflating their Hamming distance.
-Suboptimal encoding or thresholding can therefore cause semantically related data-points to be assigned dissimilar codes, severely degrading retrieval accuracy.
-The state-of-the-art quantisation algorithms reviewed in this section address these issues by jointly proposing encoding schemes and threshold optimisation strategies designed to preserve relative neighbourhood structure.
+\iflong The retrieval effectiveness of quantisation depends strongly on both the choice of codebook and the positioning of quantisation thresholds~\cite{Moran13a,Kong12a,Kong12b}.
+An effective encoding scheme must preserve the relative distances between data-points in the input space when they are mapped to binary hashcodes.
+Data-points that are far apart in the original feature space should be distant in Hamming space, and nearby data-points should be assigned similar codes.
+Ideally, the encoding of thresholded regions yields a smooth, monotonic increase in Hamming distance as the original-space distance grows.
+Threshold placement is equally critical.
+A poorly positioned threshold that bisects a region dense in true nearest neighbours scatters related data-points across different regions and inflates their Hamming distance.
+Suboptimal encoding or thresholding can therefore assign dissimilar codes to semantically related data-points, severely degrading retrieval accuracy.
+The state-of-the-art quantisation algorithms reviewed in this section address these issues by jointly proposing encoding schemes and threshold optimisation strategies that preserve relative neighbourhood structure. \fi

 \shortonly{The retrieval effectiveness of a quantiser depends on its codebook and on where its thresholds fall.
 A good encoding makes Hamming distance grow monotonically with original-space distance.
 A threshold that bisects a region dense in true neighbours scatters related points across codes and degrades accuracy.}